 Historically, approximately half of our annual water supply is pumped from wells.
 State groundwater management agencies operate differently in each state.
 Some of our wells extract ground water from water basins under state ordinances.
 These are adjudicated groundwater basins, in which a court has settled the dispute between landowners, or other parties over how much annual groundwater can be extracted by each party.
 All of our adjudicated groundwater basins are located in the State of California.
-Our average annual groundwater extraction from adjudicated groundwater basins approximates

-6.7 billion gallons or 13.1% of our total average annual (2022-2023) water supply pumped from wells.
+Our average annual groundwater extraction from adjudicated groundwater basins approximates 6.7 billion gallons or 13.1% of our total average annual (2022-2023) water supply pumped from wells.
 Historically, we have extracted less than 100% of our annual adjudicated groundwater rights and have the right to carry forward up to 20% of the unused amount to the next annual period.
 All of our remaining wells extract ground water from managed or unmanaged water basins.
 There are no set limits for the ground water extracted from these water basins.
 Our average annual groundwater extraction from managed groundwater basins approximates 29.7 billion gallons or 57.6% of our total average annual water supply pumped from wells.
 Our average annual groundwater extraction from unmanaged groundwater basins approximates 15.1 billion gallons or 29.3% of our total average annual water supply pumped from wells.
 Many managed groundwater basins we extract water from have groundwater recharge facilities for which we financially support the recharge activities by paying well pump taxes.
-For the six months ended June 30, 2024 and 2023, our well pump taxes were \$10.3 million and \$8.0 million, respectively.
-In 2014, the State of California enacted the Sustainabile Groundwater Management Act of 2014 (SGMA).
+For the nine months ended September 30, 2024 and 2023, our well pump taxes were \$16.4 million and \$13.1 million, respectively.
+In 2014, the State of California enacted the Sustainable Groundwater Management Act of 2014 (SGMA).
 The law and its implementing regulations required most basins to create a sustainability agency by 2017, develop a sustainability plan by the end of 2022, and show progress toward sustainability by 2027.
-We expect that after the SGMA provisions are fully implemented, all the Company's California groundwater will be produced from sustainabily managed and/or adjudicated basins.
+We expect that after the SGMA provi

 California's normal weather pattern yields little precipitation between mid-spring and mid-fall.
 The Washington Water service areas receive precipitation in all seasons, with the heaviest amounts during the winter.
 New Mexico Water's rainfall is heaviest in the summer monsoon season.
 Hawaii Water receives precipitation throughout the year, with the largest amounts in the winter months.
 Typically, water usage in all service areas is highest during the warm and dry summers and declines in the cool winter months.
 Rain and snow during the winter months in California replenish underground water aquifers and fill reservoirs, providing the water supply for subsequent delivery to customers.
-As of July 17, 2024, the State of California snowpack water content for the 2023-2024 water year was 90% of long-term averages (per the California Department of Water Resources, Northern Sierra Precipitation report).
+As of October 1, 2024, the State of California snowpack water content for the 2023-2024 water year was 91% of long-term averages (per the California Department of Water Resources, Northern Sierra Precipitation Accumulation report).
 The northern Sierra region is the most important for the state's urban water supplies.
-The central and southern portions of the Sierras have recorded 84% and 80%, respectively, of long-term averages.
+The central and southern portions of the Sierras have recorded 83% and 80%, respectively, of long-term averages.
 Management believes that supply pumped from underground aquifers and purchased from wholesale suppliers will be adequate to meet customer demand during 2024 and thereafter.
 Long-term water supply plans are developed for each of our districts to help assure an adequate water supply under various operating and supply conditions.
 Some districts have unique challenges in meeting water quality standards, but management believes that supplies will meet current standards using currently available treatment processes or by installing the best available technologies.